ubern-mia/bme-labs/README.md

 As in the first session, we prepared a Python notebook for both tasks for you to get started.
 ## Tasks
 1. We first have a small presentation about the data and some information about the task
-2. A prepared notebook for the two tasks are available in the Session 2 folder.
-There are two versions, we start with the ones without the "interpret" suffix
+2. Start with the notebook "Ultrasound-classification" in the session 2 folder
+3. As soon as your data download and unzipping is done, open the csv file and look at some examples of benign, malignant or healthy images.
+Can you classify them roughly by looking at them?
-3. Run the classifiers to see how they perform.
+4. Run the classifiers to see how they perform.
 Add an evaluation in the end, e.g., based on the "classification report" you saw in the first session.
-4. Generate some saliency maps with the provided code in the other notebook.
+5. Generate some saliency maps with the provided code in the other notebook.
 Which regions does the network consider to be important?
+Generate these saliency maps for many samples.
+Look out for correctly and incorrectly classified images.
+Save a collection of these for your report
+6. Do you think the model interpretations make sense compared to what you would look for?

 # Third session
 TBD - continuing interpretability and understanding of the model behavior, followed by some time reserved for report writing